Deadly Texas wildfire torches 1 million acres – the largest blaze in state history – as more infernos rage - KVIA

 • In Hemphill County alone, 400,000 acres are burned, scores of homes have been destroyed and thousands of cattle have died, Hemphill County AgriLife Extension agent Andy Holloway said.
 More than 85% of cattle in Texas are raised in the Panhandle, according to agricultural officials.

-• In addition to the mammoth Smokehouse Creek Fire, the Windy Deuce Fire in Texas has torched 142,000 acres and was 30% contained as of early Thursday morning.
+• In addition to the mammoth Smokehouse Creek Fire, the Windy Deuce Fire in Texas has torched 142,000 acres and was 50% contained as of early Thursday afternoon.

 • The Grape Vine Creek Fire has charred 30,000 acres and is 60% contained.